AnaviTechnology/anavi-docs/anavi-macro-pad-8/anavi-macro-pad-8.md

 Any mechanical switches compatible with Cherry MX plate footprint are suitable for ANAVI Macro Pad 8.
 The developer kit comes with Gateron red mechanical switches.
 The maker kits allows you to choose another brand, type and color.

 Choosing the most appropriate switch for your needs is a matter of personal preference.
 There are many different brands and colors.
 For example, the blue mechanical switches are more noisy which could be sometimes fun but also annoying during daily work.
-The red switches are fast and not very noisy therefore they are often proffered by gamers.
+The red switches are fast and not very noisy therefore they are often preferred by gamers.

 There are two pins on each mechanical switch that must be soldered to the printed circuit board.
 That makes 16 pins in total for the 8 keys on ANAVI Macro Pad 8.
 The position of the each of the pins is very specific and you can easily recognize it.
 One of the pins for the signal coming from the Microchip ATmega32U4 microcontroller, the other pin is for ground.